Don’t toss out that ‘unusable’ celery base! Who knew re-growing celery could be done or that it was so much fun?

 With all the spring-like warmth in late March, I started again and planted them out in the garden soil 3 days later.
-I did some research and found that:

-~ celery is a cool weather crop, so you can place these ‘starts’ out as soon as the soil can be worked
+- Celery is a cool weather crop, so you can place these ‘starts’ out as soon as the soil can be worked

-~plants will withstand light frost, but 10 days with nights below 40 and days below 55F can cause bolting
+- Plants will withstand light frost, but 10 days with nights below 40 and days below 55° F can cause bolting

-~plants are shallow-rooted and require consistent moisture… lack of water will make the stalks fibrous and bitter
+- Plants are shallow-rooted and require consistent moisture… lack of water will make the stalks fibrous and bitter

-~it can tolerate heavy, poorly-drained soils because it was originally a bog plant
+- Celery can tolerate heavy, poorly-drained soils because it was originally a bog plant

-~normally it takes 16 weeks to grow what you see in the store ~ hey, that’s 4 months
+- Normally it takes 16 weeks to grow what you see in the store ~ hey, that’s 4 months

 When you cut off the bottom 3″ of the base, it is best to sit it in water right then and not let it dry out.
 Usually, I am cooking and don’t have time to go out to plant something.
 I think it gets a better start in the water (for up to a week) before setting it out…little roots will start to develop.

-When you do finally plant it in your garden, celery likes very fertile soil, so it will appreciate help from your compost pile or fish emulsion, etc.
+If and when you do finally plant it in your garden, celery likes very fertile and WET soil, so it will appreciate help from your compost pile or fish emulsion, etc.